rdbasu/hello-gatsby/src/pages/support.md

 ---
-title: "This is the JAVASCRIPT markdown"
+title: "This is the Support markdown"
 ---

 # This is JAVASCRIPT markdown